tellmeayu/MIDI_Player-Analyzer_for_RAS/README.md

 It calculates the optimal downbeat shift and  applies it automatically.
 However, given the abstract and complex nature of musical rhythm, the algorithm output isn't always precise.
 Therefore, a manual fine-tuning controls are provided for human validation.

 ### Batch Analysis for Meter Categorization
-The goal of meter estimation here is not to "guess" the time signature, but to robustly categorize the music into "duple" or "triple" classes based on its perceived "meter feeling" (critical for RAS).
-There are two analysis modes.
-The fast mode performs analysis purely on MIDI data without giving meter results.
-The Deep Mode, conversely, provides a probabilistic meter category, though only for reference.
-The algorithm uses a "validation strategy" to iterate possibilities.
-For macro-structural analysis, the system currently limits its scope to the most common regular meter types (2/4, 3/4, 4/4), focusing on macro-level duple/triple distinction rather than full time-signature identification.
+The goal of meter estimation here is not to "guess" the time signature, but to robustly categorize the music into "duple" or "triple" types based on its perceived "meter feeling" (critical for RAS).
 <figure><img src="https://www.sylviastudio.cn/wp-content/uploads/2025/11/Screenshot-2025-11-23-at-16.55.43.png" width="450"></figure>
 <figure><img src="https://www.sylviastudio.cn/wp-content/uploads/2025/11/Screenshot-2025-11-23-at-16.56.15.png" width="450"></figure>
 <figure><img src="https://www.sylviastudio.cn/wp-content/uploads/2025/11/deep-mode-results-1.png" width="450"></figure>